AdityaKumbhar07/Wellcure_1/src/readme/README.md

 # Wellcure Pharmacy Management System

 ## Overview
-Wellcure is a comprehensive pharmacy management system designed to streamline the process of prescription handling, medicine inventory management, and order processing.
+Wellcure is ui.user.a comprehensive pharmacy management system designed to streamline the process of prescription handling, medicine inventory management, and order processing.
 The application provides separate interfaces for users and administrators, allowing for efficient management of the pharmacy operations.

 ## Features